codemagic-ci-cd/codemagic-docs/readme.md

 brew install hugo
 ```

-Note, that Hugo extended v0.77.0 is used in production.
+Note that Hugo extended v0.77.0 is used in production.
 This Hugo version can be downloaded from [releases page](https://github.com/gohugoio/hugo/releases/tag/v0.77.0).

 Windows users can install [Chocolatey](https://chocolatey.org/install).
 After that Hugo can be installed with